npatsiatzis/moving_average/docs/Specification.md

 1. **Scope**

-   This document establishes the requirements for an Intellectual Property (IP) that provides a fir filter function.
+   This document establishes the requirements for an Intellectual Property (IP) that provides a moving average filter function.
 1. **Purpose**

-   These requirements shall apply to a fir filter core with a simple interface for inclusion as a component.
+   These requirements shall apply to a moving average filter core with a simple interface for inclusion as a component.
 1. **Classification**

    This document defines the requirements for a hardware design.